Physics-Informed Global Extraction of the Universal Small-$x$ Dipole Amplitude

 Figure~\ref{fig:BK_solution} shows the extracted dipole amplitude $N(r,x_B)$ at three representative $x_B$ values.
 As a consistency check, we solve the ciBK equation numerically using $N(r,x_B=x_0)=N_{\rm PINN}(r,x_B=x_0)$ with $x_0=0.03$ as the initial condition to consistently accommodate the non-local rapidity shift in the evolution kernel, and compare the evolved solutions with PINN output.
-We observe excellent agreements throughout the kinematic regions.
+We observe excellent agreement throughout the kinematic regions.
 Once trained, the surrogate evaluates $N(r,x_B)$ at any desired $x_B$ in a single forward pass, avoiding repeated and computationally expensive grid-based ciBK evolutions in global analyses.
 The inferred pre-asymptotic shape, together with the momentum-space positivity regularization, is further illustrated by comparing $N_{\rm PINN}(r,x_B=0.01)$, a standard reference scale in saturation phenomenology, with an MV-type parametrization~\cite{McLerran:1993ni,McLerran:1993ka},

-Fitting Eq.~\eqref{eq:MV_model} to the PINN profile at $x_B = 0.01$ yields $(\gamma,\ Q_{s0}^2,\ \Lambda,\ e_c)=(1.110,\ 0.074~\mathrm{GeV}^2,\ 0.089~\mathrm{GeV},\ 0.300)$.
-The ratio of the fitted MV-type form to the PINN result is shown in the bottom panel of Figure~\ref{fig:BK_solution}.
-It exhibits systematic deviations at small $r$ and requires an unrealistically small fitted value $\Lambda=0.089~\mathrm{GeV}$, indicating that the extracted initial dipole amplitude cannot be faithfully captured by this MV-type functional form.
-By moving beyond rigid parametrizations, the non-parametric PINN extraction provides the flexibility needed to capture the dipole-amplitude structure at both short and long transverse distances, which is essential for a simultaneous description of light- and heavy-quark observables and the momentum-space positivity requirement.
+{Fitting Eq.~\eqref{eq:MV_model} to the PINN profile at $x_B = 0.01$ yields $(\gamma,\ Q_{s0}^2,\ \Lambda,\ e_c)=(1.082,\ 0.080~\mathrm{GeV}^2,\ 0.283~\mathrm{GeV},\ 0.649)$.
+The ratio of the fitted MV-type form to the PINN result, shown in the bottom panel of Figure~\ref{fig:BK_solution}, exhibits systematic deviations of up to $\sim 25\%$ over the range $r \in [10^{-2},\ 10^{-1}]~\mathrm{GeV}^{-1}$.
+This indicates that the extracted initial dipole amplitude cannot be faithfully captured by the MV-type functional form.} By moving beyond rigid parametrizations, the non-parametric PINN extraction provides the flexibility needed to capture the dipole-amplitude structure at both short and long transverse distances, which is essential for a simultaneous description of light- and heavy-quark observables and the momentum-space positivity requirement.